obrokedo/webtabletop/README.md

 # WebTableTop
 A web application for playing tabletop games through a browser.
+WebTableTop relies on an authorative server to guarentee client state synchronization and provides hosts the ability to specify the amount of "trust" each client should have.

 ## Architecture
 TODO